Underrated shopping places in Bangkok

 Posted by: Hotels G

 A shopping paradise in the Asia Pacific region, Bangkok boasts numerous luxurious and beautifully designed shopping malls where tourists and locals alike oftentimes flock to on the weekend for a shopping spree.
 But unbeknownst to many, the City of Angels is also home to a large and diverse vintage shopping scene worth exploring.
-Read on to discover 5 under-the-radar vintage shopping places in Bangkok.
+Read on to discover some of the best vintage shops in Bangkok.

-From luxury vintage labels, to Japanese secondhand stores, Thai handicraft, ladies’ fashion, vintage furniture stores, vintage jewelry & accessories stores and so much more, one can easily get overwhelmed by the myriad of boutiques, markets and stores Bangkok has to offer.
+From luxury vintage labels, to Japanese secondhand stores, Thai handicraft, ladies’ fashion, vintage furniture stores, vintage jewelry & accessories stores and so much more, one can easily get overwhelmed by the myriad of boutiques, markets and vintage shops Bangkok has to offer.

 In the current times, when sustainability is at the center of some major societal and environmental discussions, vintage or second-hand shopping while enjoying the beauty and history background of bygone areas makes perfect sense.